Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧮 Mathematics/🤼‍♀️ Mathematical Logic (Foundations of Mathematics)/📍 Formal System, Formal Logic, and Its Semantics/Formal System, Formal Logic, and Its Semantics.md

 >
 > $A\implies B$ : (entailment)
 > - if $A\neq B$ then $(A\to B=0)$, otherwise $(A\to B)$ is always 1.
+> - It is a logical consequence relationship between $A$ and $B$.
+> - Two kinds of logical consequence: syntactic consequence /entailment & semantic consequence /entailment
 >
 > $A\vdash B$ (syntactic entailment)
+> - It is about what we can proof, given a starting statement and inference rule.
 > - `A ⊢ B` does **not** have a truth value.
 The symbol `⊢` is **not** a connective inside the logic (like ∧, ∨, →).
 It is a **meta-logical** symbol meaning: “B is derivable from A in some proof system.”
 > - This is a _relation between sentences and proofs_, not a proposition that can be true or false _inside_ the logic.
 > - You _can_ say informally that `A ⊢ B` is _true_ if there exists a syntactic proof of B from A, and _false_ if not—but that is a statement **outside** the logic, in the meta-theory.
 >
 > $A\models B$ (semantic entailment)
+> - It is about what we define as truth.
 > - Same as `A ⊢ B`, it is **not a formula of the object language**.
 It is a **meta-logical statement** about semantics, meaning "In every valuation (or model) where A is true, B is also true."
 > - Can it be “true” or “false”?
 > 	- Yes—but only as a **meta-theoretical fact**, not as a truth value inside the logic.